 - Coxford Shirley Warren Lordshill

 This address is where we currently hold our main wellbeing hub on a Wednesday from 10.30 - 3.30 p.m.

 Photography group meet up to take photographs fortnightly on a Monday.
-The photography group do digital photography every second and fourth Wednesday from 12.30 p.m. at the wellbeing hub at the Action Church.
-Men meet on a Friday.
-Women meet on a Thursday morning or afternoon.
-Social meet ups are arranged as and when required when covid19 restrictions lift further.
+The photography group do digital photography every second and fourth Wednesday from 1.30 p.m. at the wellbeing hub at the Action Church.
+Peer support led groups throughout the week, including men's group, women's social meet ups and a peer led art group on a Tuesday.
 One of our members runs a peer led mindfulness and colouring group fortnightly on a Saturday.
-In the New Year a new art and craft group will be starting also.
-There are a number of other peer led activities.
 Some groups meet on zoom.